tomasvh/tendn09-1dt305-temp-meter/README.md

 My reason to build this device and application was first and foremost to monitor outside temperature and water temperature at our households hottub from a distance instead of walking the 8 flights of stairs to the point where said hot tub is situated just to check when the bathing temperature has been reached.

+Now, this intention back-fired slightly due to delivery issues(for LTE connection) as well as the fact that my house, although it is in an area where LoRa and SigFox exists, is in a deep valley and as such in radio shadow (unable to connect to these types of services) the end result for my actual project, due to the distance to above mentioned hot-tub, is more towards the first comical description off application.

+However, for individuals that do not have their hot-tub, beach, pier or other measurement point where this type of dual sensor might come in handy outside wifi range, the current implementation will work marvelously.